Approximate heat level: up to 1,221,000 SHU

 Dorset Naga is one of the hottest chillies in the world, capable of reaching a million Scoville Heat Units and more.
 The scorching heat of the fruit is combined with a distinctive fruity aroma, making this a truly exceptional chilli.

-The plants are tall and ungainly, and when grown in the ground or very large pot can reach a height of 1.5m or more.
-Grown in smaller pots, however, their height can be considerably reduced.
+The plants are tall and ungainly, and when grown in the ground or very large pot can reach a height of 2 metres or more.
+Grown in smaller pots, however, their height is considerably reduced.

 Approx. number of seeds per pack: 20

 We also sell plug plants of this chilli, see www.seaspringplants.co.uk